General enquiries: 0800 326 5559

 Alcoholism and the Elderly

-When it comes to alcohol use disorder, many think it only affects the young.
 While the condition does predominantly develop in teenagers and young adults, it can also develop in the elderly as well.

-Alcoholism in older people is equally dangerous, but it can often be left misdiagnosed or not noticed at all.
-The effects of addiction can be attributed to the diseases commonly experienced by older people, and therefore the condition can often go without proper rehab treatment.
+The effects of addiction can often be attributed to the various conditions and diseases commonly experienced by older people, and therefore alcoholism can often go without proper rehab treatment.

-Drinking and the elderly
+Alcoholism and the elderly

-Alcohol dependence tends to develop during two periods of an individual’s life.
 For the majority of instances, it surfaces before the age of 25 during the teenage and young adult years.
 This is known as ‘early-onset alcoholism’.

-However, it can also occur much later.
 ‘Late-onset alcoholism’ occurs after an individual turns 45, and it can prove to be just as dangerous as the more common manifestation.

 1. Retirement

 While they are aware of it, many young people tend to not consider their retirement in too much detail.
-They set aside a pension, but often do not plan how they are going to spend the time.

 As a result, the void left by work can be a large one, and people can be left feeling isolated or bored by the lack of things to do.